libp2a/libp2a-node/README.md

 Implementing software integrations is a tedious process.
 Boring, not hard.
-We have learn how the other software works, which endpoints are available, learn the names and the types, learn the ever slightly different authentication mechanisms.
+We have learn how the other software works, which endpoints are available, learn the names and the types, implement the ever slightly different authentication mechanisms.

 libp2a aims to be the only SDK needed to integrate with any API using natural